abarton5/OntologyInfo/README.md

 -  requests library (pip install requests)

 ## Running
-Can be ran in a command line with a compatable python environment with
+Can be ran in a command line with a compatible python environment with

 ```
 python GetOntologyInfo.py